software-tools-books/js4ds/_en/database.md

 ```
 {: title="src/database/database-mixed.js"}

-- Some duplication of functionality (the `fs.readFileSync`)
-- And the control flow is a bit awkward
-- Look at how to refactor this in the exercises

 ## Making It Testable {#s:database-testable}

-- Put database class and its driver in separate files so that applications can load just the former
+We put the database class and its driver in separate files
+so that applications can load just the former.
-- Have database query methods return results for display
+We will now change the database query methods to return results for display
+rather than displaying them directly,
-  - Since we will eventually want to compare them or return them to a server rather than printing them
+since we will eventually want to compare them or return them to a server rather than printing them:

 ```js
 class Database {